nicholasdiiorio/WiiGcFullcoverDownloaderFromGameTDB/README.md

 This is a small tool to download Wii And GameCube fullcover for USBLoaderGX.

-For the folder: disc, cover3d and cover a zip can already be downloaded from https://www.gametdb.com/Wii/Downloads.
+For the folder: disc, cover3d and cover, a zip can be downloaded from https://www.gametdb.com/Wii/Downloads.

 But for some reason we cannont get a zip for the full cover so I made this tool.